 The inverse of this, namely calling upon a memory via an object, works similarly.
-On a dinner date with hubs I casually mentioned that my books serve as a sort of photo album.
+On a coffee date with a friend, I casually mentioned that my books serve as a sort of photo album.
 When my eyes scan them memories crop up as to why I bought the book in conjunction with where I was in my life.
 They even remind me of who was in my life at the time.

-Now, there are a lot of books about our home, so hubs took my claim as an exaggeration.
-Not at all, I assured him.
+Now, there are a lot of books about my home, so my friend took my claim as an exaggeration.
+Not at all, I assured her.

 1. Phenomenlogy of Spirit by Hegel.
 Canada, working on my MA, around 2000.
 My undergraduate work comprised only of philosophers in the analytic tradition, and I found myself in a terrible struggle to understand Hegel.
 The class on Hegel was quite small, we sat around a large horseshoe table with the professor at the front of the room.
 I hesitated to contribute to discussion, which proved to be taxing since there were only about a dozen of us in the class.
 I learned to treasure Tim Horton’s coffee.